Information on Admissions

 The School of Journalism offers and encourages multiple inlets for undergraduate internships.
 Students are encouraged to work with Communication Career Services to find internships that fit their needs and schedules.
 Internships are not limited strictly to journalism arenas.

 The School of Journalism sponsors several student organizations, including chapters of national organizations.
 Our student organizations are diverse and offer aspiring journalists the opportunity to learn, create and socialize with fellow students who share their interests.

 The School of Journalism awards more than 100 scholarships to continuing journalism majors and incoming transfer students annually.
-Scholarships are not available to first-year entering students through the School of Journalism.
+Scholarships are not available to entering first-year Journalism students.
 Learn more about scholarships at the College's Scholarship page.

-There are multiple study abroad programs that take School of Journalism faculty and scholars abroad during the summer.
-Opportunities in locations such as Sweden, Australia, China and Prague as well as placements through the UT Study Abroad Office are available.
+There are multiple study-abroad programs that take the School of Journalism faculty and scholars abroad during the summer.
+Opportunities in locations such as Sweden, Australia, China, and Prague as well as placements through the UT Study Abroad Office are available.